ferrous-systems/rust-exercises/exercise-book/src/tcp-server.md

 > world
 ```

-(`>` denotes the text that is send back to you)
+(`>` denotes the text that is sent back to you)

 ## After completing this exercise you are able to

-- open a TCP port and react to each user connects
+- open a TCP port and react to TCP clients connecting

 - use I/O traits to read/write from a TCP socket